wmde/wikibase-suite/README.md

 This script bootstraps a Wikibase Suite Deploy installation handling or guiding you through all of the following steps:

-1. **Check for Git** – Installs Git if it is not already available on the system.
+1. **Checks for Git** – Installs Git if it is not already available on the system.
-2. **Clone the repository** – Downloads the Wikibase Suite Deploy code from the official repository.
+2. **Clones the repository** – Downloads the Wikibase Suite Deploy code from the official repository.
-3. **Check for Docker** – Installs Docker if it is not already available on the system.
+3. **Checks for Docker** – Installs Docker if it is not already available on the system.
-4. **Prompt for configuration** – Collects all required setup values interactively through a web interface.
+4. **Prompts for configuration** – Collects all required setup values interactively through a web interface.
-5. **Launch deployment** – Starts the deployment process once configuration is complete and notifies you once your new Suite instance is available.
+5. **Launches deployment** – Starts the deployment process once configuration is complete and notifies you once your new Suite instance is available.

 ## Installation